alfnielsen/vsc-base/vsc-script/README.md

 vsc-script also accepts name.vsc-script-onsave.ts files.

-They wil be executed on save (i nalphabetical order).
+They wil be executed on save (in alphabetical order).

 Dont have to many (They will slow down vscode save)